terra-money/docs/docs/develop/sdks/wallet-provider/sign-bytes.md

 You can see how the `verifyBytes` function works [here](https://github.com/terra-money/wallet-provider/blob/4e601c2dece7bec92c9ce95991d2314220a2c954/packages/src/%40terra-money/wallet-controller/verifyBytes.ts#L1).*
 :::

-Wallet Provider also supplies useful error types that can be used with a `catch` statement notify the user whether or not the signing was successful.
+Wallet Provider also supplies useful error types that can be used with a `catch` statement notify the user whether or not the signing was successful:

 ```ts
  import {